-Conservation Referral Process 415-10-10-10
+Weatherization Referral Process 415-10-10-10

-The LIHEAP application offers all eligible applicants conservation services.
+The LIHEAP application offers all eligible applicants weatherization services.

-The LIHEAP application, if signed by the client, automatically refers eligible applicants to the conservation services provided by the Community Action Agencies.
+The LIHEAP application, if signed by the client, automatically refers eligible applicants to the weatherization services provided by the Community Action Agencies.

-The county should discuss the potential benefits of conservation activities to be sure the applicant understands the value of a referral.
+The Human Service Zone (HSZ) should discuss the potential benefits of weatherization activities to be sure the applicant understands the value of a referral.
 The county should explain the availability of cost reduction services through LIHEAP such as furnace/chimney cleaning (see 415-20-05-10-05) and installation of demand control devices, etc. for electrically heated homes (see 415-20-05-10-10).

-Vendor Budget Payment Plans 415-10-10-15
+Vendor Budget Payment Plans 415-10-10-15 (Revised 10/00 ML #2629) View Archives